tkurki/signalk-to-influxdb/README.md

         }
 ```

-### Try it out
+### Try it out / Development setup

-You can start a local InfluxDb & Grafana with `docker-compose up` and then configure the plugin to write to
+A quick way to get started / try things out / set things up for development is to start InfluxDb and Grafana with`docker-compose up`.
+Then you need to configure the plugin to write to localhost:8086 and [Grafana](http://localhost:3001/) to use InfluxDb data.

-localhost:8086 and then configure [Grafana](http://localhost:3001/) to use InfluxDb data.
+For a real world setup you probably want to install these locally.